live-image-tracking-tools/geff/docs/specification.md

 -  Geff provides special support for spatio-temporal properties, although they are not required.
 When `axes` are specified in the `geff` metadata, each axis name identifies a spatio-temporal property.
 Spatio-temporal properties are not allowed to have missing arrays.
 Otherwise, they are identical to other properties from a storage specification perspective.

 - The `seg_id` property is an optional, special node property that stores the segmenatation label for each node.
 The `seg_id` values do not need to be unique, in case labels are repeated between time points.
 If the `seg_id` property is not present, it is assumed that the graph is not associated with a segmentation.

+-  Geff provides special support for predefined shape properties, although they are not required.
+These currently include: `sphere`, `ellipse`, `ellipsoid`.
+Values can be marked as `missing`, and a node may contain multiple shape properties.
+Otherwise, they are identical to other properties from a storage specification perspective.
 <!-- Perhaps we just let the user specify the seg id property in the metadata instead?
 Then you can point it to the node ids if you wanted to -->

 !!! note